 Keep Creates Randomness for Enhanced Privacy on Ethereum

 The common perception that prevails the mainstream verdict on cryptocurrencies is that they are anonymous.
-However, the reality is much different, with Bitcoin only pseudonymous, and Ethereum predicated on an account-based system that provides publicly verifiable information and transparency.
+However, the reality is much different.
+With Bitcoin only pseudonymous, and Ethereum predicated on an account-based system.
+That provides publicly verifiable information and transparency.

-The promises of a privacy-centric Ethereum are much more compelling than its current iteration for users, developers, and businesses looking to tap the advantages of public blockchains.
+The promises of a privacy-centric Ethereum are much more compelling.
+Than its current iteration for users, developers, and businesses looking to tap the advantages of public blockchains.

 The Need for Better Privacy in Ethereum

-Privacy often goes hand-in-hand with data security, and Ethereum is currently not ideal for enterprise applications like private access delegation, autonomous trading, and advanced forms ofDAOs.
-The missing component of autonomous privacy is what restricts the evolution of many dapps that require privacy to attract users — such as location sharing apps where sensitive data needs to be hidden.
+Privacy often goes hand-in-hand with data security.
+In addition, Ethereum is currently not ideal for enterprise applications.
+Like private access delegation, autonomous trading, and advanced forms of DAOs.
+The missing component of autonomous privacy is what restricts the evolution of many dapps .It requires privacy to attract users.
+Such as location sharing apps where sensitive data needs to be hidden.
 As a result, many enterprises are taking the ‘wait and see’ approach with Ethereum as scalability and privacy mature.

 The Importance of Randomness in Keep